maisiejillbt/pinterest_clone/notes.md

 - Im glad I at least got my bugs fixed, my demo user built out and heroku deployed.

-# 11/01/21
+# 11/02/21
 ### TODO
-  - finish aws setup
+  - finish aws setup ✅
   - build out logged out landing page
-  - if time start on boards and pins (unlikely)
+  - if time start on boards and pins ✅

+- well I got literally none of that done today..
+What I did get done was I added the user avatar(changes when not provided a default), made a massive seeds file, started on boards and pins and mostly figured out aws.
+Realizing that wanting to start on front end stuff now, without my backend functionality is pretty pointless.

+# 11/03/21

+### TODO
+  - set up front end routes for boards and pins
+  - set up create pin and create board forms
+  - get photos to render on page from aws (do this after forms)